 The Highland is the literal heart of Iceland.
-This massive stretch across the center of the country sprawls out for over 25,000 square miles, and it’s full of some of the most dramatic landscapes you’ll ever see.
+This massive stretch across the country’s center sprawls out for over 25,000 square miles, full of some of the most dramatic landscapes you’ll ever see.

 Most of the Icelandic Highlands area is uninhabitable, as the terrain in this part of Iceland is mostly volcanic ash, basalt mountains, and lava fields.
 These unforgivable landscapes are reserved for the most adventurous of travelers.

-Snow covers most of the Icelandic Highlands range from October until June, so you’ve only got a narrow window to see this slice of Arctic paradise, and you’ll want to take a tour of the Highland rather than driving on your own.
+Snow covers most of the Icelandic Highlands range from October until June, so you’ve only got a narrow window to see this slice of Arctic paradise, and you’ll want to take a tour of the Highland rather than driving alone.

 13. Snæfellsjökull National Park

-Did you know that this was the setting for Jules Verne’s novel “A Journey to the Centre of the Earth?”
-That’s exactly what you’ll feel like when you visit this otherworldly destination.
-In addition to seeing the volcano, other must-see attractions in this neck of the woods are the Buðahraun lava field which surrounds the glacier, as well as the iconic Kirkjufell, the most photographed mountain in Iceland.
+Did you know this was the setting for Jules Verne’s novel “A Journey to the Centre of the Earth?”
+That’s exactly what you’ll feel like visiting this otherworldly destination.
+In addition to seeing the volcano, other must-see attractions in this neck of the woods are the Buðahraun lava field, which surrounds the glacier, as well as the iconic Kirkjufell, the most photographed mountain in Iceland.

 Kirkjufell might just be the most recognizable landmark in Iceland; Game of Thrones fans surely will recognize it from seasons 6 and season 7 as the “Arrowhead Mountain.”
 Also known as “Church Mountain,” it’s only a short distance from Grundarfjörður, and while you’re here you may want to check out the nearby waterfall, Kirkjufellsfoss, or “Church Mountain Falls.”